 Values and Framework

-At Duquesne, service-learning is one form of academic community engagement.
-Though service-learning is a teaching method that is used in many educational environments, it is unique at Duquesne because of the values we hold.
+Though Community-Engaged Teaching and Research are found in many educational environments, they are unique at Duquesne because of the values we hold.

-Duquesne’s service-learning efforts are driven by the values and practices informed by our institutional mission and charism of our founders, the Congregation of the Holy Spirit:
+Duquesne’s community engagement efforts are driven by the values and practices informed by our institutional mission and charism of our founders, the Congregation of the Holy Spirit:

 - Collaboration - We do not do for anyone what we can do with them.